yudu11/one-click-hugo-cms/site/content/_index.md

 ---
-title: "BlueHarbor Trading<br>Your Maritime Fuel Partner"
+title: "Blue Harbour<br>Your Maritime Fuel Partner"
 subtitle: Your trusted ally for reliable and responsive bunkering solutions worldwide
 image: /img/ship-bunkering.png
 blurb:
-  heading: Why Choose BlueHarbor Trading?
+  heading: Why Choose Blue Harbour?
-  text: BlueHarbor Trading Pte Ltd is a premier bunker services provider committed to
+  text: Blue Harbour Pte Ltd is a premier bunker services provider committed to
     delivering exceptional customer service and reliable fuel solutions.
 We understand the critical nature of timely fuel delivery in maritime operations and pride ourselves on our responsive approach, competitive pricing, and unwavering commitment to quality.
 intro:
   heading: Our Services
-  text: At BlueHarbor Trading, we offer comprehensive bunker solutions tailored to
+  text: At Blue Harbour, we offer comprehensive bunker solutions tailored to
     meet the unique needs of our diverse client base.
 Our experienced team works around the clock to ensure seamless delivery and exceptional service, supporting vessels of all types across major ports globally.